 Cultural heritage is a visible reminder of our history.
 Knowledge of cultural heritage builds understanding, belonging, and meaning.
 Knowledge-based management of the traces of previous generations is an important factor in building thriving communities.

 The Norwegian Institute for Cultural Heritage Research (NIKU) is an interdisciplinary research institute under the Ministry of Climate and Environment, and is the only research institute that has cultural heritage as its main area of responsibility.

 NIKU shall develop the knowledge that is necessary to preserve, manage and understand cultural heritage.
 Equally important is building ideas about how cultural heritage best can contribute to the development of our society.
 We provide knowledge to both public and private actors.

 NIKU shall be a leading institution in the field of cultural heritage in Norway, and provide expertise that is relevant, sought-after and important for society.

 NIKU in 2023 – Aims

-A: In 2023, NIKU is to be a leading national centre of competence in the field of cultural heritage, providing demand-driven services, and be well-adapted to a competitive market.
+A: In 2023, NIKU provides demand-driven services, and is well-adapted to a competitive market.

 – Project completion without deviations on quality, time frames and budget